anas-rz/anas-rz.github.io/_pages/about.md

 I am proficient in TensorFlow \(flexible to work with PyTorch, and Jax\), and I am passionate about creating useful solutions using machine learning.

+As an AI/ML researcher and software engineer, my core expertise lies in deep learning, computer vision, and framework architecture.
+I am highly proficient in TensorFlow but maintain the flexibility to seamlessly develop and deploy models across PyTorch and JAX.
+My work spans from building modular benchmarking pipelines for deepfake detection to engineering high-performance, multi-backend open-source libraries for vision models and Graph Neural Networks.
+I am incredibly passionate about leveraging machine learning to design intelligent, autonomous frameworks and solve complex, real-world problems.

 Outside of work, I enjoy reading 📚, and strength training 💪.
 I'm a lifelong learner 🧠 with a passion for machine learning, robotics, simulation, and open-source development, and I enjoy turning research ideas into practical projects.

 **Updates**